Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 You might need to recheck manualy before printing symbol.

 You kinda have to transverse first and then decide what symbol to put.

+Aka.
+Needs late response/delay by a step before printing.